tc39/notes/es8/2017-03/mar-22.md

 AWB: It was a long list of objections from Japan, both editorial and larger items.
 Need to coordinate with Chip.

 IS: ECMAScript Specification Suite fast track got an ISO number but hasn't started voting.
 Need eight weeks to start voting and working on translation to other official languages.
 Will start the ballot on April 12th.
 It will be a 3-month ballot.
-Istvan thinks that somebody will likely make some comments, which will necessitate a second round and disposition of comments.
+István thinks that somebody will likely make some comments, which will necessitate a second round and disposition of comments.

 IS: Next Ecma General Assembly is in June.
 All documents are due two months in advance.
 We're in the RF 2-month opt-out period as of Feb 14th.
 Opt-out period closes on April 14th.